mbosley/intro-scientific-analysis/README.md

 ### Week 2: Causality in the Social Sciences

-- Topic 3: Types of Questions and Claims (Prescriptive/Descriptive/Causal)
+- Class 3: Types of Questions and Claims (Prescriptive/Descriptive/Causal)
-- Topic 4: Causal Claims: What is Causality?
+- Class 4: Causal Claims: What is Causality?
+   - *HOMEWORK 1 ASSIGNED*

 #### Reading: